Weight-Loss Patch – Slimming Patch or Diet Patch?

 Simply, L-carnitine helps the body produce energy.
 It’s important for heart and brain function, muscle movement, and any other body processes, according to Examine.com.
 People who use it for weight loss claim that it increases the amount of fat burned while increasing muscle mass, and maintaining energy levels.

-5-HTP works in the brain and central nervous system by increasing the production of the chemical serotonin.
 When used in a weight-loss patch, manufacturers claim it can affect things like appetite, sleep, mood, and temperature.

 Pyruvate — The body produces pyruvate when it breaks down sugar (glucose).
 Products with this ingredient claim to increase lipolysis and energy expenditure.
 However, the research findings in Medical Science Monitor indicate a possible minimal effect on body weight and body fat.

 Green tea (Camellia sinensis) — A delicious variety of tea that is consumed worldwide, this drink has several purported health benefits.
 However, the research findings only suggest a possible modest effect on body weight.

 Experts have suggested that green tea and its components might reduce body weight by increasing energy expenditure and fat oxidation, reducing lipogenesis and decrease fat absorption.

 Hoodia — Hoodia gordonii is a succulent plant native to Africa.
 Weight-loss patch manufacturers claim this ingredient suppresses appetite and helps reduce food intake.
 But, there is very little published research in humans, according to The Mayo Clinic.